hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

 # Overview
 3 tools are currently deployed via Docker and provided in this repository (see folder apps):
-  - A dashboard to configure the forecast tools
+  - A dashboard to configure the forecast tools (currently only available in Russian language)
   - A tool to produce linear regression forecasts as currently employed by the Kyrgyz Hydrometeorological Services
   - A dashboard to visualize and download the forecasts